allegroai/clearml-docs/docs/integrations/click.md

 title: Click
 ---

-[`click`](https://click.palletsprojects.com) is a python package for creating command-line interfaces, which integrates seamlessly with ClearML.
-ClearML automatically logs any command-line parameters passed when invoking code that uses `click`.
+[`click`](https://click.palletsprojects.com) is a python package for creating command-line interfaces.
+ClearML integrates seamlessly with `click` and automatically logs its command-line parameters.

 All you have to do is add two lines of code to your code: